 The University of Maine at Presque Isle functions on the assumption that all graduates should have a core of education that is common to all students, providing a broad base of knowledge and skills – a key to long term success.
-UMPI’s General Education Curriculum provides that common core.
+UMPI’s General Education Curriculum (GEC) provides that common core.
 Because minor changes are made to that core on an ongoing basis, UMPI students are expected to fulfill the requirements in place during the academic year that they were admitted.
-Click the first link below to see the latest General Education Curriculum, or click any of the other links in the list to see GEC requirements in past academic years.
+The link below includes the General Education Curriculum requirements from the current course catalogue as well as an archive going back to 2006.

 Philosophy of the General Education Curriculum

 The faculty of the University believes that there exists a certain body of knowledge and skills that every graduate must have regardless of the chosen path in life.
 This General Education Curriculum, then, represents our best efforts to design a common learning experience for our students that will distinguish them among their peers and prepare them for an uncertain future in a changing society.

 The General Education Curriculum familiarizes students with their place in the context of humanity as a whole.
 A university graduate who views life merely in terms of the here and now would be shortchanged by the institution and unprepared for the diverse world of the 21st century.
 By providing a broad foundation of information and skills, the Curriculum insures that the graduate not only has knowledge of a major field but also the flexibility to think critically and argue persuasively on a range of issues relevant to personal and professional life.
 Upon completing the Curriculum, students will also possess self-knowledge and a sensitivity to others that will prepare them to deal competently with personal and social issues.
 Critical and conceptual thinking, multiculturalism, and acquisition of technical skills are pervasive throughout the educational experience at the University of Maine at Presque Isle.